 Plover: The facility is used at maximum capacity, with the current "break room" multitasking as the MHSA PEERS home base, SHS meetings, Intern trainings, and staff break room.
-A remodel of the current area behind the front desk, incorporating several workstations would be a more efficient use of the area, i.e. PEERS workers not in break room and reserve that room for meetings when needed.
-Some SPS functions are not met with the facility: added CAYFES therapist strains confidential areas, setting up a confidential biofeedback area, and having a dedicated workroom for SHS Health Promotion and PEERS outreach projects with materials spread out and stored regularly.
+A remodel of the current area behind the front desk, incorporating several workstations would be a more efficient use of the area, i.e. PEERS workers not in break room and reserve that room for meetings when needed, having a dedicated workroom for SHS Health Promotion and PEERS outreach projects with materials spread out and stored regularly would be an improvement.